urbit/azimuth/docs/constitution.md

 # Constitution: interface

+[The Constitution](../contracts/Constitution.md) is the main contract, responsible for the business logic used to change the on-chain Urbit data.
+It can be upgraded through use of its voting mechanism.

-To better understand the data the constitution operates on, take a look at [the Ships contract](./contracts/Ships.sol).
+To better understand the data the constitution operates on, take a look at [the Ships contract](../contracts/Ships.sol) and [its documentation](./ships.md).
+To learn about the voting mechanism, see [the Votes contact](../contracts/Votes.sol) and [its documentation](./votes.md).

 ## ++nav: transactions made by ship owners.